Mayday-Robotics/2023-24_Log/README.md

 1. Research on x-drive orientation
 2. Started to create the code for the new robot
 3. Packing up robot and set-up for Alex to take home.

+## January 17,2024:
+### What we did:
+1. Familiarize people with Vex
+2. Coders learn to code
+3. Split into groups